CameronSamuell/cameronsamuell.github.io/_posts/2022-06-02-joadia-submission.md

 ![](/assets/img/learning_rate.png)
 *Performance evolution of a DQN agent being trained with learning rates of 1e-4 (orange), 1e-3 (blue), and 1e-4 (gray).
 The gray curve continues to evolve after 32 hours of training on a Macbook Pro.*

-Ultimately, I'd want to be testing both a _ton_ of those small changes to makes sure I'm not being fooled by local minimal or bad hyper parameter choice which in turn would let me spend more time thinking about the big changes i could be making.
+Ultimately, I'd want to be testing both a _ton_ of those small changes to makes sure I'm not being fooled by local minimal or bad hyper parameter choice which in turn would let me spend more time thinking about the big changes I could be making.

 ### Downloads

-#### Agent
+#### Agents
+* The Lieutenant that Cameron's bootcamp supplied was [pretrained_student_2022-05-16.zip](/assets/downloads/pretrained_student_2022-05-16.zip).
+* The best vanilla DQN agent was ['DQN_2022-06-02.zip'](/assets/downloads/DQN_2022-06-02.zip).
 #### Code

 This code is pretty hacky, but if you want to see how I went about all of this: